-- A full brother or sister, whether or not resident in the same household. - Another child normally living for the majority of the term time in the same household where an adult in the household has parental responsibility as defined by the Children Act 1989 or any child in the household where an adult in the household is defined as a parent for the purposes of Section 576 of the Education Act 1996.
+A full brother or sister, or stepbrother or sister, whether or not resident in the same household.
+Another child normally living for the majority of the term time in the same household where an adult in the household has parental responsibility, as defined by the Children Act 1989, or any child in the household where an adult in the household is defined as a parent, for the purposes of Section 576 of the Education Act 1996.